CChirpy/pancake-chicken/README.md

 # Pancake Chicken

+🚧 This project is still under development!

-Pancake Chicken is an AI chatbot designed to function as a virtual pet.
+Pancake Chicken is a chatbot designed to function as a virtual pet.
 It enables players to care for and interact with small digital creatures through a website or Discord integration.

 ## Tools
 - [Node.js](https://nodejs.org/en)